ilma-sheriff/CIS631-MachineLearning/README.md

+The spread of the novel Coronavirus has taken over the world stagnant and impacted many aspects of our daily and social life.
+The World Health Organization (WHO) has declared COVID-19 as a pandemic due to droplet-based transmission and an unprecedented death rate.
+Furthermore, the lack of vaccinations for this novel disease, the internet has been flooded with rising concerns about public safety and well-being.
+Using sentiment analysis - a supervised machine learning technique, the data can be analyzed and can be further used by public health agencies to design new interventions against the spread of this disease.
+In this research, we propose a framework for analyzing and classifying public sentiments on the COVID-19 vaccine using Twitter data.
+In the proposed framework, each tweet is first assigned a polarity score ranging from -1 to 1 using TextBlob, a Python library for Natural Language Processing and Sentiment analysis.
+Following which, novel machine learning models are implemented to classify tweets based on polarity scores from TextBlob - into negative, neutral, and positive discrete classes.
+This project also leveraged various machine learning and deep learning techniques to classify Tweets.

 # Sentiment Analysis of Social Media Data on Perception Towards the COVID-19 Vaccine

 ## Once your command line is open, enter these commands: